-Market stands line the way selling all the sorts of products you might expect at a Viennese street market.
+Stands line the way selling all the sorts of products you might expect at a Viennese street market.
 Many specialise in traditional food, snacks and drink.
 You might also come across the occasional small funfair ride or booth.

 The Kirtag route also takes you past several Heuriger, whose wooden tables and benches spill out into the warm August evening.